 Photo: Παναγιώτα Κωνσταντίνου

-At 500 meters southeast of the churches there is the Agios Georgios.
+At 500 meters southeast of the churches there is the holy water of Agios Georgios.
 Water flowed until the early 1990s.

 Photo: Μαριος Νικολαου